NickFurlo/Autohandshake-Impact-Downloader/README.md

 	autohandshake (Python -m pip install autohandshake)
 	Selenium (Python -m pip install selenium)
 	tqdm (Python -m pip install tqdm)
-	python-dateutil (python -m pip install python-dateutil)
+	python-dateutil (Python -m pip install python-dateutil)
+	Keyring (Python -m pip install keyring)

 CSV Format

    	Row one should consist of headers for the columns.
 Do not put data in this row.
-Column one should contain the name of
+Column one should contain the name of the data.
-	the data.
 This name is used for the folder and filenames.
 This will determine the folder that your downloads will be transferred too inside of the NETWORK_LOCATION folder.
 Column two should have the links to insights, event, or survey data.

-Versioning
+Handshake Credentials

+    Autohandshake uses Keyring to get credentials from Windows Credential Manager.
+You will need to add your handshake login information as a "Generic Credential" in the Windows Credential Manager.
+The "Internet or network address" should be your school's handshake URL.
+(Ex: https://myschool.joinhandshake.com).
+Make sure your password is your handshake password, not your single sign on password.
+Given many schools are using SSO, you may need to reset the handshake password in order to use it.

+Version

 	Version 2.0